infiRD/markdown-playground/README.md

-# markdown-playground
+# playground

-My experiemental repository to play with markdown, git features and related stuff
+My experiemental repository to play with git, markdown and other stuff